SikuliX/SikuliX-Docs/src/main/resources/docs/source/faq/010-command-line.rst

 .. option::  -r,--run <sikuli-folder/file>

    run .sikuli or .skl file

+   *<sikuli-folder/file>* can be
+    * a relative or absolute path with or without dotted parts (e.g. ../some-script)
+    * a pointer to a location in the HTTP net like so: *<base-url>:script-name* or *<base-url>:folder/script-name* where script-name can be stored and/or accessed without ending .sikuli.
+The contained script file is downloaded and run, while the image files are downloaded when used in the script at runtime.

 Command Line Options (intention: provide user parameters for running scripts)
 -----------------------------------------------------------------------------